-Sergey Brin’s net worth is largely thanks to being one of the genius Google cofounders.
+Sergey Brin's net worth largely comes from being one of the genius Google cofounders.
 He’s now the thirteenth-richest person in the world and the richest immigrant in America!
-Brin helped create Google with cofounder Larry Page using their computer technology skills.
+Brin helped create Google with co-founder Larry Page using their computer technology skills.
 Within twenty years, they built the world’s largest search engine worth hundreds of billions of dollars.

 Although he loves luxury indulgences, Brin is passionate about making the world a better place.
 Check out this article to learn more about how he built Google and what he spends his money on!

-Sergey Brin was born on August 21, 1972 in Russia in the Soviet Union.
+Sergey Brin was born on August 21, 1972, in Russia.
 His ethnicity is Russian-Jew.
 His parents, Yevgenia and Mikhail Brin, moved them to Vienna in 1979 when Sergey was six.
 Soon later, they moved to the United States when his father received a job at the University of Maryland.

-Sergey’s father had decided to pursue mathematics after his dream of being an astronomer was rejected.
+Sergey’s father decided to pursue mathematics after his dream of being an astronomer failed.
 His mom is a researcher with NASA (the United States’ National Aeronautics Space Administration),

 They developed the PageRank algorithm (used to determine the importance of web pages) using Brin’s HTML programming skills.
 It’s the same algorithm used by Google today!
 Larry Page’s dorm room was converted to a server lab where they assembled computer components to build a device, then connected it to the Stanford University network.
 It was known as “BackRub” back then, but they later changed the name to Googol and then finally to Google.